inchkev/garden/README.md

 kevin.garden is a site sown from files, directories, and .DS_Store.

-kevin.garden is also the code used to generate itself.
+kevin.garden is also the code that to generate itself.

 ## subjectively,